 Support our mission to end food waste.

 We take in surplus produce from farms, grocery stores, and other food distributors, as well as unexpected ingredients like leftover pierogi dough and other spare ingredients from local restaurants.
-Got ingredients you think we could use?
-Contact us to start donating food >>

 Each week, our team of chefs uses those rescued ingredients to create delicious, nutritious, and complete meals for the community.